Storytelling in E-commerce: From Passive Narrative to Active Co-Creation

 2. Make it emotional

 For storytelling to work, it has to incorporate an emotion, like happiness or anger.
 One way to ensure your story includes emotion is to draw from your personal experiences.
 If you want the audience to feel joy, think of a time in your life when you experienced joy and recreate that in your story.
+People remember you for the emotions you made them feel, not just your products.

 3. Don’t make it about your brand